MSW Master of Social Work

 The programme is studied over two years, with periods of practice learning in both years.

-- Career opportunities
+Career opportunities

 You will also develop a range of highly transferable skills, such as communication and project management, which can be applied to roles in any field.

-Staff teaching on the MSW/Diploma in Social Work include full-time and part-time lecturers, tutors, teaching fellows, practice co-ordinators and secretaries.
-Sessional teachers and tutors also make a contribution to teaching as do staff from other subject areas.
-Besides their general social work background, teaching staff have specialist knowledge in particular areas of policy and practice; for example, work with children and families, older people, mental health, and criminal justice.
+Staff teaching on the MSW/Diploma in Social Work include full-time and part-time lecturers, tutors, teaching fellows and practice coordinators.
+Sessional teachers and tutors also make a contribution to teaching, as do staff from other subject areas.

 Practitioners and managers, service users and carers, researchers and trainers from the statutory, voluntary and independent sectors contribute to the teaching, drawing on their substantial specialist knowledge in ways which complement the expertise within the University.